 Lost In Translation

-An American actor Bob (Bill Murray), lands in Tokyo for an ad-film and ends up meeting Charlotte (Scarlett Johansson), who’s been left behind by her photographer husband.
+Lost in Translation tells the story of an American actor Bob (Bill Murray) who lands in Tokyo for an ad-film and ends up meeting Charlotte (Scarlett Johansson), who’s been left behind by her photographer husband.
 Gradually, the two discover a friend within each other and you can retrace their steps!

-Visit the Park Hyatt in Tokyo where the pair meet in the top floor bar; walk the famous crossing at Shibuya and you can ever sing karaoke in the same place as Bob and Charlotte at Karaoke Kan, Shibuya-ku.
+Visit the Park Hyatt in Tokyo where Bill Murray and Scarlett Johansson meet in the top floor bar; walk the famous crossing at Shibuya and you can ever sing karaoke in the same place as Bob and Charlotte at Karaoke Kan, Shibuya-ku.
 Queue up ‘What’s so funny ’bout Peace, Love & Understanding’ by Elvis Costello if you really want to recreate the moment!

 The Beach (2000)